saturday-night-code/crygreq/README.md

 ## :runner: To run this project?

-First, you need to have installed Crystal and Crest.
+First, you need to have installed Crystal.

 <details>
   <summary>Install: Crystal</summary>